published 13th May 2017

 Overall, podcasts can create unique, vibrant experiences, whatever their audience, so I wouldn’t dismiss them without giving them a chance.
 But if you were to feel some compulsion to “keep up” or “listen to everything” - well, sometimes on a drive, I’ll take out my earbuds, switch off the radio, and just listen to the wind, the traffic and the silence.
 I recommend it.

-This post was edited on the 14th March 2017, to add images and clean up some formatting and word choices.
+This post was edited on the 14th March 2017 and 17th November 2017, to add images, clean up some formatting, fix some spelling errors and improve a few word choices.